roshaan55/pycamdetector/README.md

 * Color Module
 * Serial Module

+New Module **PlotModule** added in new update which is used to plot live graph.

 In **pycamdetector 0.6** some new features are added in Face Detection Module which are: **rectColor**, **rectThick**, **corLen**, **corColor** and **corThick**.

 ## Installation: